Favorite Park City Spots

 Open daily from 7:30 am to 3 pm, Five3eeds has a nourishing and flavorful menu that satisfies.
 The dishes are crafted from the best in local, seasonal produce with a nod to the owner’s Australian foodie culture.
 They have created a great environment for food, lifestyle and serious coffee.

-Park City’s newest hit restaurant named after their beloved rescue dog, Fletcher.
-Boasting produce from nearby farms practicing sustainable agriculture and expertly-handcrafted cocktails too from their renowned Chef Scott Boberek.
+Named after their beloved rescue dog, Fletcher, this restaurant boasts produce from nearby farms practicing sustainable agriculture and expertly-handcrafted cocktails too from their renowned Chef Scott Boberek.

 Shore to door in 24!
 This is truly the best lobster roll I’ve ever had — right here in Park City!
 They fly in fresh lobster daily and have created a Maine waterfront menu that will bring you back for more … and more … and more.